geosteering-no/10000-geosteering-interpretations-and-decisions/README.md

 ## Overview

-This dataset contains over 10,000 time-stamped geosteering interpretations and directional drilling decisions collected during the Geosteering World Cup 2021—a large-scale, controlled experiment involving 349 expert participants.
+This dataset contains around 10,000 time-stamped geosteering interpretations and directional drilling decisions collected during the Geosteering World Cup 2021—a large-scale, controlled experiment involving 349 expert participants.
 Each participant interacted with a simulated geosteering environment using real-time log data and SBS (Stratigraphy-Based Steering) techniques to steer wells through complex subsurface formations.

 The dataset includes sequential interpretation snapshots, well trajectories, and evaluation metrics, making it well-suited for studies in decision-making under uncertainty, human-AI interaction, and subsurface modeling.
 Two distinct drilling scenarios (conventional and unconventional) are featured, with all participants using the same baseline model and tools, enabling direct comparison of decision strategies and outcomes.